Updated: Aug 12

 As a teacher, this is a big one for us.

-My youngest who needed speech and language support taught me that experiences out weigh words.
-Showing the child, and taking them to a real life place will help connect with what what ever you are trying to teach.
+My youngest who needed speech and language support taught me that experiences outweigh words.
+Showing the child, and taking them to a real-life place will help connect with whatever you are trying to teach.
 This was like a school field trip for me.
 We read the signs, we paused to discuss, we imagined the world at the time of the revolution.

 The Freedom Trail Foundation's most popular tour highlights the revolutionary history that covers 16 historical sites and stretches 2.5 miles.
 (Sites listed below).
 This is one of the biggest draws for Boston - it's history.